chriskempson/base16-vim/README.md

     cp base16/colors/*.vim .

 ## 265 colorspace
-If you're use a terminal theme designed to keep the 16 ANSI colors intact (a "256" variation) and are have modified your 256 colorspace with [base16-shell](https://github.com/chriskempson/base16-shell) you'll need to add `` to your `~/.vimrc`.
+If you're use a terminal theme designed to keep the 16 ANSI colors intact (a "256" variation) and are have modified your 256 colorspace with [base16-shell](https://github.com/chriskempson/base16-shell) you'll need to the following to your `~/.vimrc`.

+    let base16colorspace=256  " Access colors present in 256 colorspace

 ## Contribution
 As these themes are built with [Base16 Builder](https://github.com/chriskempson/base16-builder), no pull requests will be merged directly into this repo.